return42/sphkerneldoc/linux_src_doc/drivers/base/power/wakeirq_c.rst

 Description
 -----------

-Called from the bus code or the device driver for
+Optionally called from the bus code or the device driver for
-\ :c:func:`runtime_suspend`\  to enable the wake-up interrupt while the device is running.
+\ :c:func:`runtime_resume`\  to override the PM runtime core managed wake-up interrupt handling to enable the wake-up interrupt.

 Note that for \ :c:func:`runtime_suspend`\ ) the wake-up interrupts
 should be unconditionally enabled unlike for \ :c:func:`suspend`\